-The above semantic structure uses headings that represent topics, and subtopics could also be represented as a nested list.
+The above semantic structure uses headings that represent topics, and subtopics could represented as a nested list.
 The following list maintains the same relationships defined by the headings above.
 In this case, there is a main list with one item, the main topic; three sublists with each type of bread; and one sublist under each of those representing the elements of a given recipe.

-Technical: //main list of bread recipes Recipes for Whole Wheat Bread //type of bread Whole Grain Bread

 '''

+//main list of bread recipes

+Recipes for Whole Wheat Bread

+<l

+Whole Grain Bread

+'''

+'''

 //recipe elements

 Ingredients

-....

 Preparation

-....

 Serving

-...

 //End of Whole Grain type

-//type of bread
+<l

 Multigrain Bread

 //recipe elements

 Ingredients

 Preparation

 Serving

 '''

 '''

 //End of Multigrain type

-//type of bread
+<l

 Sourdough Bread

 //recipe elements

 Ingredients

 Preparation

 Serving

 //End of Sourdough type

 //End of main list of bread recipes

 '''